parse-community/docs/_includes/cloudcode/cloud-code.md

 - `constant`: whether the field is immutable.
 - `error`: a custom error message if validation fails.

 You can also pass a function to the Validator.
-This can help you apply reoccuring logic to your Cloud Code.
+This can help you apply reoccurring logic to your Cloud Code.

 ```javascript
 const validationRules = request => {